-Lying on the northwest coast, 30km due west of Sri Lanka’s ancient city of Anuradhapura, and spanning the border between North Western Province and North Central Province, Wilpattu is among the oldest and most important protected areas in the country.
+Wilpattu National Park lies on the northwest coast of Sri Lanka, 30km due west of the ancient city of Anuradhapura, and spanning the border between the North West and North Central Provinces.
+It's among the oldest and most important protected areas in the country.

-It is also the largest national park in Sri Lanka, with an area of approximately 131,500 hectares.
-The park was declared as a sanctuary in 1905 and upgraded to national park status on 25 February 1938.
-The park was closed for some parts of the recently ended civil unrest experienced in the region but it has now re-opened and is safe for visits.
+Wilpattu is also the largest national park in Sri Lanka, with approximately 131,500 hectares.
+Declared as a sanctuary in 1905, the government upgraded it to national park status on 25 February 1938.
+The park was closed for some parts of the recently ended civil unrest experienced in the region, but it has now re-opened and is safe for visits.

-The park is made up of dry lowland forest and numerous 'villus' – flat basin-like fault depressions on the earth's crust which collect rain water – and it is an excellent location for wildlife spotting and scenery alike, in both the dry and monsoonal seasons.
-The western section of the park is deeply forested with bright copper red loamy soils and the sounds of cicadas fill the air as you drive through.
-In these areas - despite the thicker vegetation - wildlife sightings are still possible, with land monitors and birds galore.
+Situated firmly in Sri Lanka's 'dry zone' area, Willpattu National Park comprises dry lowland forest and numerous 'villus' – flat basin-like fault depressions on the earth's crust that collect rainwater.
+It is an excellent location for wildlife spotting in the dry and monsoonal seasons.
+The scenery is beautiful too.
+The western section of the park is deeply forested with bright copper loamy soils, and the sounds of cicadas fill the air as you drive through.
+Despite the thicker vegetation, wildlife sightings are still possible in these areas, with land monitors and birds galore.

-The park is a major sight of interest for birders, with the villus supporting a variety of resident and migratory waterfowl including large breeding populations of painted stork (Mysteria leucocephala) and open billed stork (Anastomus oscitans) among others.
-The villus are not the only bird-supporting habitat within the park either, and you might spot the greater racquet-tailed drongo (Dicruruc paradiseus), Asian paradise flycatcher (Terpsiphone paradise), crimson-breasted barbet (Megalaima haemacephala), Malabar pied hornbill (Anthracoceros coronatus) and fish owl (Ketupa zeylonensis) plus many many more.
-Of course be ready to see one or twelve of Sri Lanka's national bird: the Sri Lankan jungle fowl (Gallus lafayetti).
+The park is an important site for birders.
+The villus support resident and migratory waterfowl, including large breeding populations of the painted stork and open billed stork.
+Away from the water, you might spot the greater racquet-tailed drongo, Asian paradise flycatcher, crimson-breasted barbet, Malabar pied hornbill and fish owl, plus many, many more.
+Of course, be ready to see one or twelve of Sri Lanka's national birds: the Sri Lankan jungle fowl.

-The park takes some getting to, and the accommodation options in the region are somewhat more limited than the country's second largest park, Yala, however its isolation and lack of general touristic infrastructure is what makes it so special.
-You are unlikely to see many other jeeps while you are there, and almost every sighting will be just for you – much better than squashing in with 20 other vehicles crowding around one poor leopard!
-You will need to head into the park for around 10km through thick dry lowland forest before you hit the more open areas and villus, however wildlife sightings along this road are still possible so it pays to keep your eyes peeled at all times!
+The park takes some getting to, and the accommodation options in the region are more limited than the country's second-largest and more popular park, Yala.
+However, its isolation and lack of general touristic infrastructure make it so unique.
+You are unlikely to see too many other jeeps while on safari, and almost every sighting will be just for you – much better than squashing in with 20 different vehicles crowding around one poor leopard!
+You will need to head into the park for around 10km through thick dry, lowland forest before you hit the more open areas and villus; however, wildlife sightings along this road are still possible, so it pays to keep your eyes peeled; at all times!